MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Results

-The {\em goal of the experimental validation is to demonstrate whether the ResNet50 model with 23.5M parameters trained only on 1.3M images can provide similar performance to the CLIP based on the ViT model with 86.2M parameters, trained on 400M images}.
-It is important to point out that the training is performed without any additional labels according to the proposed knowledge distillation framework.
-In Table \ref{table:distillation_imagenet1k}, we report results of knowledge distillation, where CLIP based on ViT-B-16 is used as a teacher model and ResNet50 as a student model.
-The model is only trained for 200 epochs using the proposed knowledge distillation approach on ImageNet-1K and then evaluated on STL10 and ImageNet-1K datasets.
-The obtained results confirm that the convolutional ResNet50 model with 4$\times$ fewer parameters in comparison to the transformer ViT teacher model and trained on a considerably smaller amount of unlabeled data can closely approach the performance of the teacher model without any special labeling, clustering, additional augmentations, or complex contrastive losses.
-It is also important to point out that the CLIP model trained on 400M text-image pairs initially outperformed all previous SSL methods for the STL-10 dataset.
-Remarkably, the proposed knowledge distillation largely preserved this performance and achieved 95.6\% versus the best SSL MV-MR result 89.7\% as indicated in Tables \ref{table:stl10_evaluation}, \ref{table:distillation_imagenet1k}.
-Thus, both the proposed MV-MR SSL training and knowledge distillation achieve state-of-the-art results on the STL-10 dataset and competitive results for the ImageNet-1K among all non-contrastive and clustering-free SSL methods.
+The goal of the experimental validation is to demonstrate whether the ResNet50 model with 23.5 M parameters trained only on a smaller dataset can provide similar performance to the CLIP based on the ViT model with 86.2 M parameters and trained on 400 M images.
+It is important to point out that the training is performed without any additional labels, according to the proposed knowledge distillation framework.
+In~Table~\ref{table:distillation_imagenet1k}, we report results of knowledge distillation, where CLIP based on ViT-B-16 is used as a teacher model and ResNet50 is used as a student model.
+The~model is trained for only 200~epochs on a single NVIDIA RTX2080ti GPU using the proposed knowledge distillation approach on the STL10, CIFAR100, and~ImageNet-1K datasets.
+The~obtained results confirm that the convolutional ResNet50 model with 4$\times$ fewer parameters in comparison to the transformer ViT teacher model and trained on a considerably smaller amount of unlabeled data can closely approach the performance of the teacher model without any special labeling, clustering, additional augmentations, or~complex contrastive losses.
+Remarkably, the~proposed knowledge distillation largely preserved this performance and achieved 95.6\% versus the best SSL {\name} result of 89.7\%, as indicated in Tables~\ref{table:stl10_evaluation} and \ref{table:distillation_imagenet1k}.
+The~proposed distillation method outperforms all other distillation methods on the CIFAR100 dataset: {\bf {78.6\%} } vs. current state-of-the-art 78.08\% \cite{chen2022knowledge}.
+Thus, both the proposed {\name} SSL training and knowledge distillation achieve state-of-the-art results on the STL10 and CIFAR100 datasets and demonstrate competitive results for the ImageNet-1K among all non-contrastive and clustering-free SSL~methods.